Execute Custom Quantum Program: Tutorial¶

 from qoolqit import Drive, QuantumProgram, Ramp

-T1 = 2*math.pi #Duration
+T1 = 2*math.pi # Duration

-amp_1 = SmoothPulse(T1,omega_max=1) #amplitude drive
+amp_1 = SmoothPulse(T1, omega_max=1) # amplitude drive

-program = QuantumProgram(reg, drive_1) #define the quantum program
+program = QuantumProgram(reg, drive_1) # define the quantum program

-program.register.draw() #draw the register
+program.register.draw() # draw the register

-program.draw() #draw the drive
+program.draw() # draw the drive

 4. Compile to a device¶

+To run the QuantumProgram we have to compile it to switch back to physical units that are compatible with a given device.
 The now compiled sequence and the compiled register are measured in Pulser units.
 In the compilation it is also possible to select CompilerProfiles to force specific compilation constraints [ documentation ]

 from qoolqit import AnalogDevice